CNOS: A Strong Baseline for CAD-based Novel Object Segmentation: Experiments

-\paragraph{Evaluation metric.} We evaluate our method using the Average Precision (AP) metrics, following the COCO metric and the BOP Challenge evaluation protocol \cite{sundermeyer2023bop}.
+\customparagraph{Evaluation metric.} We evaluate our method using the Average Precision (AP) metrics, following the COCO metric and the BOP challenge evaluation protocol \cite{sundermeyer2023bop}.
 The AP metric is calculated as the mean of AP values at different Intersection over Union (IoU) thresholds ranging from 0.50 to 0.95 with an increment of 0.05.

-\paragraph{Baselines.} We compare our method with Chen~\textit{et al.} \cite{chen20233d}, the most relevant work to ours.
+\customparagraph{Baselines.} We compare our method with Chen~\textit{et al.} \cite{chen20233d}, the most relevant work to ours.
 They use a three-stage CAD-based object segmentation approach, incorporating SAM \cite{kirillov2023segment} for image segmentation and ImageBlind \cite{girdhar2023imagebind} for visual descriptor extraction.
 Their use of 72 templates per CAD model resulted in the best performance according to their paper.
-Additionally, we compare our method with two relevant supervised methods from the BOP challenge \cite{sundermeyer2023bop}: Mask RCNN \cite{he2017mask}, trained on real or synthetic training datasets specific to each test object used in CosyPose \cite{labbe-eccv20-cosypose}, and ZebraPose \cite{zebrapose}, which is currently the state-of-the-art for this task in the BOP challenge.
+Additionally, we compare our method with two relevant supervised methods from the BOP challenge \cite{sundermeyer2023bop}: Mask R-CNN \cite{he2017mask}, which was trained on real or synthetic training images specific to each dataset and used in CosyPose \cite{labbe-eccv20-cosypose}, and ZebraPose \cite{zebrapose}, which is currently the state-of-the-art for this task in the BOP challenge.

-\paragraph{Implementation details.} We use the default ViT-H SAM \cite{kirillov2023segment}, as well as the default FastSAM \cite{zhao2023fast}, which has demonstrated promising results in terms of runtime efficiency, as the foundation models for the proposal stage.
+\customparagraph{Implementation details.} For the proposal stage, we use the default ViT-H SAM \cite{kirillov2023segment} or the default FastSAM \cite{zhao2023fast}, which has demonstrated promising results in terms of run-time efficiency.
 For extracting visual descriptors, we use the default ViT-H model of DINOv2 \cite{oquab2023dinov2}.